aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/shapes/change-adjustment-values-of-the-shape/_index.md

 ---

 {{% alert color="primary" %}}
-Aspose.Cells provides [**Shape.getGeometry()**](https://reference.aspose.com/cells/nodejs-cpp/shape/#getGeometry--) property to make changes to the adjustment points with shapes.
-In the Microsoft Excel UI, adjustments display as yellow diamond nodes.
+Aspose.Cells provides [**Shape.getGeometry()**](https://reference.aspose.com/cells/nodejs-cpp/shape/#getGeometry--) property to make changes to the adjustment points of shapes.
+In the Microsoft Excel UI, adjustments display as yellow‑diamond nodes.
 For example:

-- Rounded Rectangle has an adjustment to change the arc
+- Rounded Rectangle has an adjustment to change the arc.
-- Triangle has an adjustment to change the location of the point
+- Triangle has an adjustment to change the location of the point.
-- Trapezoid has an adjustment to change the width of the top
+- Trapezoid has an adjustment to change the width of the top.
-- Arrows have two adjustments to change the shape of the head and tail
+- Arrows have two adjustments to change the shape of the head and tail.

-This article will explain the use of [**Shape.getGeometry()**](https://reference.aspose.com/cells/nodejs-cpp/shape/#getGeometry--) property to change the adjustment value of the different shapes.
+This article will explain the use of [**Shape.getGeometry()**](https://reference.aspose.com/cells/nodejs-cpp/shape/#getGeometry--) property to change the adjustment values of the different shapes.
 {{% /alert %}}

 ## **Change Adjustment Values**

-The below code sample shows how to change adjustment values of the shape.
+The code sample below shows how to change the adjustment values of the shape.

 ```javascript
 const path = require("path");